 So listen to the requests of your servant and of your people Israel Solomon speaks of himself as "your servant" to show that he respects Yahweh.
 This can be stated in first person.
-Alternate translation: "So listen to my requests and the requests of your people Israel" (See: First, Second or Third Person) when you listen, forgive "when you hear our prayers, please forgive our sins" ULT 21 And listen to the supplications of your servant and your people Israel when they pray toward this place, and you yourself hear from the place of your dwelling from the heavens, and hear and forgive.
-Connecting Statement:
+Alternate translation: "So listen to my requests and the requests of your people Israel" (See: First, Second or Third Person (p.913)) (See: First, Second or Third Person (p.913)) when you listen, forgive Alternate translation: "when you hear our prayers, please forgive our sins" Connecting Statement:

 is required to swear an oath

-This can be stated in active form.
-Alternate translation: "someone requires him to swear an oath" (See: Active or Passive)
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
+Alternate translation: "someone requires him to swear an oath" (See: Active or Passive (p.871)) (See: Active or Passive (p.871))

 this house

 This refers to the temple.